f-schi/SprayLearnWait/README.md

 ## Router Settings
 The proposed routing protocol for the Bachelor's thesis, *SprayLearnWait*, requires the following settings parameters for the simulation:

-- **executionLogging**(Boolean): determines whether processed data should be logged.
+- **executionLogging**(Boolean): Determines whether processed data should be logged.
 This is also used to verify the correct information processing in the protocol.
+- **loggingPath**(String): Path of generated data for in-depth process logging

 - **directionMode**(Factor{1,2,3}): Determines in which direction the velocity should point.
     - 1 = Running average of movement direction